amy10260903/ASAS_miniHW4/README.md

 2. You have to hand in the wav file named as **bubbles_yourID.wav**.

 ### Bonus (10%)
-1. Please record Twinkle Twinkle Little Star in **stereo** save it as a wav file..
+1. Please record Twinkle Twinkle Little Star in **stereo** and save it as a wav file..
 2. You have to hand in the wav file named as **bonus_yourID.wav**.